Palestine women's national under-20 football team

-The Palestine women's national under-20 football team, colloquially known as "The Redeemers" (الفدائيات), is the official national team that represents Palestine in football for young women.The team is controlled by the Palestinian Football Association.
+The Palestine women's national under-20 football team, colloquially known as "The Redeemers" (الفدائيات), is the official national team that represents Palestine in football for young women.
+The team is controlled by the Palestinian Football Association.
 It is sometimes referred to as the under-19 or under-18 national team.

-The team has never qualified for the FIFA U-20 Women's World Cup or the AFC U-20 Women's Asian Cup and has not achieved any achievement so far.
+While team has never qualified for the FIFA U-20 Women's World Cup or the AFC U-20 Women's Asian Cup, it has won the WAFF U-20 Girls Championship in 2025.

 History

 The women's national team played its first competitive match against Jordan on 18 October 2012 during the Asian Cup qualifiers.
 It ended with an 8–0 loss.
 They lost to Iran by the same margin in the following game, and they tied Tajikistan 2–2 in the penultimate game to earn Palestine its first-ever point.
 By goal differential versus Tajikistan, Palestine came in bottom.

+Current squad

+The following 21 players were selected for the 2024 WAFF U-18 Girls Championship in Aqaba, Jordan.